 Equity/Compliance Coordinator Teri Bashara, Director of Human Resources Human Resources Office, A-105 6220 East Texas Street Bossier City, LA 71111 Phone: 318-678-6056 Hours: 8:00 a.m.-4:30 p.m.
 Monday - Friday, excluding holidays and weekends.
+The syllabus is comprehensive and covers a lot of detail.
+Read it carefully and ask questions about anything you do not understand.
+The syllabus is subject to change, but all changes will be announced as far in advance as possible.

-Reviewed by M. Allison 5/21
+Reviewed by M. Allison 5/22